A Review of the Kruve Coffee Sifter

 Do you really need a coffee ground sifter?

 If you are on the hunt for the perfect cup of coffee on a daily basis, then yes.
 Every coffee grinder, regardless of how expensive it is, is imperfect.
-It will not produce a completely uniform grind every time.
+Even the ones everyone knows and trusts.
+They just won’t produce a perfectly uniform grind every time.

 It might get close, but if you really want to optimize your brew, getting rid of the particles that are too big or too small is important.